Osefunmi/Hackbio_2025_NGS_Stage1_project/README.md

 `bash SA_Polony_100_download.sh`

 ## Step 2: Quality control and combinig qc report
-We ran FastQC on all raw reads to assess quality.
+I ran FastQC on all raw reads to assess quality.

 `fastqc raw_data/*.fastq.gz -o qc_reports/`

-We combined all qc report using multiqc
+I combined all qc report using multiqc

 `multiqc qc_reports`

-We open the multiqc html file showing a combined report.
-We look out for good quality of our data and delete those with poor quality from our raw data set. we also delete all data without both the forward and backward sequences.
+I opened the multiqc html file showing a combined report.
+I looked out for good quality of our data and delete those with poor quality from our raw data set. we also delete all data without both the forward and backward sequences.

 ## Step 3: Trimming
 We trimmed adapters and low-quality reads using fastp. first we created a sh document to run through bash